-Note that in case either the topic name or the data is too long to fit into a REGISTER or a PUBLISH message, the gateway silently aborts the publish procedure, i.e. no warning is sent to the affected subscribers.
+Note that in case either the topic name or the data is too long to fit into a REGISTER or a PUBLISH packet, the gateway silently aborts the publish procedure, i.e. no warning is sent to the affected subscribers.

 Keep Alive and PING Procedure

-As with MQTT, the value of the Keep Alive timer is indicated in the CONNECT message.
-The client should send a PINGREQ message within each Keep Alive time period, which the GW acknowledges with a PINGRESP message.
+As with MQTT, the value of the Keep Alive timer is indicated in the CONNECT packet.
+The client should send a PINGREQ packet within each Keep Alive time period, which the GW acknowledges with a PINGRESP packet.

-Similarly, a client shall answer with a PINGRESP message when it receives a PINGREQ message from the GW to which it is connected.
-Otherwise the received PINGREQ message is ignored.
+Similarly, a client shall answer with a PINGRESP packet when it receives a PINGREQ packet from the GW to which it is connected.
+Otherwise the received PINGREQ packet is ignored.

 Clients should use this procedure to supervise the liveliness of the gateway to which they are connected.
-If a client does not receive a PINGRESP from the gateway even after multiple retransmissions of the PINGREQ message, it should first try to connect to another gateway before trying to re-connect to this gateway (see also section 6.13).
-Note that because the clients’ keep alive timers are not synchronized with each other, in case of a gateway failure there is practically no danger for a storm of CONNECT messages sent almost at the same time by all affected clients towards a new gateway.
+If a client does not receive a PINGRESP from the gateway even after multiple retransmissions of the PINGREQ packet, it should first try to connect to another gateway before trying to re-connect to this gateway (see also section 6.13).
+Note that because the clients’ keep alive timers are not synchronized with each other, in case of a gateway failure there is practically no danger for a storm of CONNECT packets sent almost at the same time by all affected clients towards a new gateway.

 Client’s Disconnect Procedure

-A client sends a DISCONNECT message to the GW to indicate that it is about to close its connection.
+A client sends a DISCONNECT packet to the GW to indicate that it is about to close its connection.
 After this point, the client is then required to establish a new connection with the GW before it can exchange information with that GW again.
-Similar to MQTT, sending the DISCONNECT message does not affect existing subscriptions and Will data if the CleanSession flag is set.
+Similar to MQTT, sending the DISCONNECT packet does not affect existing subscriptions and Will data if the CleanSession flag is set.
 They are persistent until they are either explicitly un-subscribed, or deleted, or modified by the client, or if the client establishes a new connection with the CleanSession flag set.
-The gateway acknowledges the receipt of the DISCONNECT message by returning a DISCONNECT to the client.
+The gateway acknowledges the receipt of the DISCONNECT packet by returning a DISCONNECT to the client.

 A client may also receive an unsolicited DISCONNECT sent by the gateway.
-This may happen for example when the gateway, due to an error, cannot identify the client to which a received message belongs.
-Upon receiving such a DISCONNECT message a client should retry to setup the connection again by sending a CONNECT message to the gateway.
+This may happen for example when the gateway, due to an error, cannot identify the client to which a received packet belongs.
+Upon receiving such a DISCONNECT packet a client should retry to setup the connection again by sending a CONNECT packet to the gateway.

 Client’s Retransmission Procedure

-All messages that are “unicasted” to the GW (i.e. sent using the GW’s unicast address and not broadcasted) and for which a GW’s reply is expected are supervised by a retry timer Tretry and a retry counter Nretry.
-The retry timer Tretry is started by the client when the message is sent and stopped when the expected GW’s reply is received.
-If Tretry times out and the expected GW’s reply is not received, the client retransmits the message.
+All packets that are “unicasted” to the GW (i.e. sent using the GW’s unicast address and not broadcasted) and for which a GW’s reply is expected are supervised by a retry timer Tretry and a retry counter Nretry.
+The retry timer Tretry is started by the client when the packet is sent and stopped when the expected GW’s reply is received.
+If Tretry times out and the expected GW’s reply is not received, the client retransmits the packet.
 After Nretry retransmissions, the client aborts the procedure and assumes that its MQTT-SN connection to the gateway is disconnected.
 It should then try to connect to another gateway, and only if it fails to re-connect again to the former gateway.

 Support of sleeping clients